 The late 1960s were a pivotal time for basketball design.
 While a shoe like the canvas and rubber Converse All Star had reigned as a favourite for several years in the big leagues, it was 52 years old by 1969.
 The game was changing, new rules, new players and the American Basketball Association had been founded in 1967.
 Suede (via PUMA) and leather were superseding the old style materials as players needed something more sophisticated for the sport.
 The Chuck was looking a little dated when it came to performance.

-In 1969, the Leather All Star was introduced —a more premium response to the emergence of German brands (adidas had been taking advice from American consultants in the early 1960s regarding the basketball market, having only made careful steps into the sport prior to 1965) onto the courts, with a similar profile and the same sole traction, but new details, like a foam filled ankle, snugger counter cut silhouette, no slip tongue, new last, shock absorbing sponge and heel cushion, that made it a more progressive follow-up to a bestseller.
-The Leather All Star’s branding was different too — a single star, cut out to reveal the underlay material, surrounded by two angular lines.
-As showcased in Bobbito Garcia’s seminal book on NYC’s sneaker disciples, Where’d You Get Those? players like Knicks general manager Ernie Grunfeld wore a pair during his college career, and the shoe, as the shoe was offered alongside its predecessor in a handful of team colours.
+In 1969, the Leather All Star was introduced — a more premium response to the emergence of German brands (adidas had been taking advice from American consultants in the early 1960s regarding the basketball market, having only made careful steps into the sport prior to 1965) onto the courts, with a similar profile and the same sole traction, but new details, like a foam filled ankle, snugger counter cut silhouette, no slip tongue, new last, shock absorbing sponge and heel cushion, that made it a more progressive follow-up to a bestseller.
+The Leather All Star’s branding was different too — a single star (based on the star on a Chuck Taylor’s heel plate), cut out to reveal the underlay material, surrounded by two angular lines.
+As showcased in Bobbito Garcia’s seminal book on NYC’s sneaker disciples, Where’d You Get Those? players like Knicks general manager Ernie Grunfeld wore a pair during his college career, and the shoe was offered alongside its predecessor in a handful of team colours.

 To navigate a brand’s archive successfully, we need to anticipate occasional contradictions that derail a convenient narrative.
 Anybody hunting the One Star in the 1970s will struggle, given that it was simply an All Star on its introduction — alongside an array of other models with the All Star name.
-It’s assumed that the shoe debuted in 1974, but a 1971 advertisement for the All Star shows four colours of suede All Stars — similar to the One Star — with a solitary star, no lines and a Chuck Taylor style sole, complete with a stripe on the foxing.
+It’s assumed that the shoe debuted in 1974, but a 1971 advertisement for the All Star shows four colours of suede All Stars — similar to the One Star — with a solitary star, no lines and a Chuck Taylor style sole (this would be the year when the colourful Chuck Taylors that were reissued as the Chuck 70 debuted too).
 Another 1971 catalogue displays a set of similar coloured All Stars in suede, but with the 1969 style branding.
 In 1973, the Suede Leather All Star was sold in seven different makeups.

 Another early solitary star design was the Converse All Star for tennis — a vulcanised shoe with a plain suede upper and the branding placed on the heel.
 The 1974 version — the Tennis All Star — available in leather or suede, was effectively a One Star on a plainer court sole.

-1974 catalogues would make the Leather All Star and the Suede Leather All Star the highlight when it came to basketball, This was the One Star as we know it.
-Seven different shades of suede (with corresponding foxing stripes), plus a black or white leather and a rarely-seen hi-top version.
+1974 catalogues would make the Leather All Star and the Suede Leather All Star the highlight when it came to basketball, This was the One Star as we know it, with the addition of that rand stripe on the midsole taping.
+Seven different shades of suede (with corresponding foxing stripes), plus a black or white leather and a rarely seen hi-top version.
 Supple suede, a leather lining to prevent colour bleeding, a foam backed tongue, plus the benefits of the 1969 upgrade, all brought the funk to the shoe.
 Marketing materials indicate that Converse wanted this to be considered the All Star from this point.
 Explosive fan favourite Bernard King would wear a pair in his college career ahead of entry into the big league.
-But after 1975, the shoe that would be known as the One Star would disappear completely.
+But after 1975, the shoe that would be known as the One Star would disappear completely (though, looking through old editions of Japanese men’s style catalogue/magazine hybrid publications from the time, an emphasis on collegiate sports looks seemed to periodically spotlight similar shoes).
+Notably, a young Hiroshi Fujiwara wore a grey suede pair to play basketball in his youth.

-A rebrand would give shoes — including the All Star (with the new edition worn by Tree Rollins, one of the few who still wore the Chuck in games) — the now-familiar star chevron combination.
+A rebrand would give shoes — including the All Star (with the new edition worn by Tree Rollins, one of the few who still wore the Chuck in games) — the now-familiar star chevron combination, which was on the shoe during its 1976 to 1979 run.
 Converse signed, hooking and dunking ABA phenomenon Julius “Dr. J” Irving and the cup sole Pro Leather basketball shoe would make the One Star design look basic by comparison.
 And so, the basketball shoe continued to evolve in subsequent years.

 By 1992, modern athletic footwear was engaged in an attention-grabbing war of technologies.
 There were dissenting voices though, with a variety of tribes digging for dusty suede and leather rather than play keep-up.
 Japanese vintage collectors were paying big money for the contents of old sports stores, a jazzier strain of clubland had chosen 1970s and early 1980s basketball and training shoes (the Campus, Superstars and Clyde were also incredibly popular — the descendants of the shoes that pushed Converse to release suede and leather styles over their traditional materials) as part of its uniform, the Beastie Boys were publicly pledging allegiance to footwear as old as the samples they picked, Seattle’s rock scene spread a grungy blend of plaid and basics globally, and skateboarders — now almost underground in their activity after its late 1980s boom — had become adept at adopting old favourites and repurposing them.
 The media would bestow an “old school” name to the interest in these relics and reissues, while influential stores like New York’s Union, Los Angeles’ X-Large and London’s the Duffer of St. George peddled them to an escalating audience.